I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 The components used to define a Python function are:

-Let’s see an example of a function that accepts a single parameter and prints a message that depends on the value passed when calling the function.
+I have written an example of function that accepts a single parameter and prints a message that depends on the value passed when calling the function.

 def say_hello(name):